Indice - Table of contents

 (from the collection of Emiliano Echeverría)

-In 1969 Los Van Van released two very popular 4-song EPs, reissued at the end of the year as part of the 12-song LP now available on CD as "Colección: Volume I".
+In 1969 Los Van Van released three very popular 4-song EPs, reissued at the end of the year as part of the 12-song LP now available on CD as "Colección: Volume I".

 At first Formell relied heavily on the songs and stylistic tendencies of his previous work with Revé.
 The harmonies, never before heard in Cuban music, were clearly borrowed from North American pop -- in some cases rather corny North American pop -- but just as Formell had predicted, Los Van Van captured the imagination of La habana joven and enjoyed huge and immediate success in Cuba.
 While these early songs now sound almost as dated as the lesser 60s pop tunes that inspired them, their sudden commercial popularity shattered the formulaic limitations on harmony to which Cuban popular music had faithfully adhered for so long, paving the way for the masterpieces that Formell and others were about to create in the early 70s, and ultimately, for the panoramic harmonies of timba.

 Rhythmically, the 1969 group made the transition from changüí 68 to the first incarnation of a style which Formell called songo.
-Conguero Raúl "El Yulo" Cárdenas was already in the band, but Van Van's legendary drummer Changuito (José Luis Quintana) had not yet joined up.
-The original drummer of Los Van Van was Blas Egües, son of the late great Aragón flautist Richard Egües.
+Conguero Raúl "El Yulo" Cárdenas was already in the band, but Van Van's legendary drummer Changuito (José Luis Quintana) had not yet joined begun recording with the group (although there is conflicting anecdotal information that he may have already been playing live with them).
+The original drummer of Los Van Van - and definitely the drummer of the first LP - was Blas Egües, brother of the late great Aragón flautist Richard Egües.